Trusted WordPress tutorials, when you need them most.

 Saving your WordPress permalink settings

-For more information, see our complete guide on how to regenerate your permalinks in WordPress.
+You might want to read our complete guide on how to regenerate your permalinks in WordPress to learn more.

 Are you getting an internal server error?
 A corrupt .htaccess file might be to blame.

 The easiest way to fix your .htaccess file is by deleting it.
-WordPress will then create a new .htaccess file automatically.
+Once done, WordPress will then create a new .htaccess file automatically.

-To delete your current .htaccess file, connect to your site using an FTP client.
-You’ll find the .htaccess file in your site’s root directory.
+To delete your current .htaccess file, you’ll want to connect to your site using an FTP client.
+You can then find the .htaccess file in your site’s root directory.

 To get to this root directory, simply open the folder that shows your website’s name.